Tandysony/ES6-with-Real-World-Applications/DOM-manipulation/41-dom_manipulation.md

 });
 ```

+### Common HTML Events

+Here is a list of some common HTML events:

+- `onchange` An HTML element has been changed
+- `onclick` The user clicks an HTML element
+- `onmouseover` The user moves the mouse over an HTML element
+- `onmouseout` The user moves the mouse away from an HTML element
+- `onkeydown` The user pushes a keyboard key
+- `onload` The browser has finished loading the page

+For more events, please refer to [Event reference](https://developer.mozilla.org/en-US/docs/Web/Events)

 #### Preventing default actions

 Note that `event` is always available within the listener function, but it is good practice to **explicitly pass it** in anyway when needed (and we can name it as we like then, of course).
 Without elaborating on the Event interface itself, one particularly noteworthy method is `.preventDefault()`, which will, well, prevent the browser’s default behavior, _such as following a link_.
 Another common use-case would be to conditionally prevent the submission of a form if the client-side form-validation fails.